roryjones123/Clean-MVI-Compose-Template/README.md

 # Project Template: MVI + Compose/flows + Clean Architecture

 Hello!
-After slogging through the setup of a dozen projects, I decided to create a template (with hopes of expanding into a series) to speed up this process.
+After slogging through the setup of a dozen projects, I decided to create a template (with hopes of expanding into a series of templates) to speed up this process.
+This is still very much a WIP.

 This template features **MVI + Compose/flows + Clean Architecture**, accompanied by detailed explanations for the design decisions and the associated code.
 For an in-depth dive, please visit the `docs` folder.